GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 ## Software

-This work was enabled by a range of Python libraries whose code repositories include:
+This work was enabled by a range of Python libraries and packages whose code repositories include:

 * [DEA Intertidal Github](https://github.com/GeoscienceAustralia/dea-intertidal) &mdash; A codebase for DEA Intertidal product generation workflows
 * [EO-Tides Github](https://github.com/GeoscienceAustralia/eo-tides) &mdash; A codebase for integrating satellite Earth observations with tide modelling